-Teachers will leave with a better understanding of how to create more meaningful classes for their students, with the aim of gaining greater confidence and knowledge in sequencing with a new toolkit to take away.
+Teachers will leave with a better understanding of how to create more meaningful classes for their students, gaining greater confidence and knowledge with a new toolkit in sequencing.
 Teachers will have a better understanding of what options to provide for open level classes, including bringing in secondary themes to create more depth and inspiration to teachings.

 Module 2 (50 hours) – Yin, Mindfulness and Meridians